B.1983 - SWISS Based in Zürich

-Nahr has received a World Press Photo Award, Pictures of the Year Awards, Oskar Barnack Newcomer Award, Swiss Press Photo Award and was twice nominated for the Prix Pictet.
-In 2015 he was named Swiss Photographer of the Year by the Swiss Photo Academy in Zurich.
+He has received numerous accolades picking up awards from World Press Photo Award, Pictures of the Year Awards, Oskar Barnack Newcomer Award, Swiss Press Photo Award, and was twice nominated for the Prix Pictet.
+In 2015, he was named Swiss Photographer of the Year by the Swiss Photo Academy in Zurich.

-Nahr’s photographs have been exhibited internationally in solo shows, at such places as The Swiss Foundation for Photography, Les Rencontres d'Arles, twice at Visa pour l’image in Perpignan, and NRWForum Kultur und Wirtschaft in Düsseldorf.
-His work is represented in the permanent collections of the National Gallery of Art, Fotostiftung Schweiz, Ryerson Image Centre and various Private Collections.Less
+Dominic's photographs have been exhibited internationally in solo shows, at such places as The Swiss Foundation for Photography, Les Rencontres d'Arles, twice at Visa pour l’image in Perpignan, and NRWForum Kultur und Wirtschaft in Düsseldorf.
+His work is part of the permanent collections of the National Gallery of Art, Fotostiftung Schweiz, Ryerson Image Centre as well as many private collections.

 With independence on July 9th 2011, South Sudan became the youngest nation of the world.
 It was the result of a series of civil wars and conflict lasting over decades.…More

 In Ghana, Dominic Nahr has crossed swamps, followed rivers to the beaches and into the Gulf of Guinea.
 He portrayed the tenuous links between the inhabitants of the Ghanaian coast…More